Interdisciplinary Studies

 Global Studies

 The certificate focuses on three main competencies: International Awareness, Area Studies, and Global Communication.
 This multi- and interdisciplinary certificate increases knowledge and understanding of the processes of globalization and their impacts on societies, cultures, and environments around the world.
 It provides students with a knowledge of critical issues that affect their lives and community as well as the affairs of other cultures, societies, and nations.
-An understanding of the world’s social, political, economic, and natural systems and their increasing interdependence, along with an appreciation of the diversity of human culture, supplies students with a strong background for working in a global economy, for living in a multicultural society, and for making intelligent decisions as global citizens.

-Program Student Learning Outcome Statement
+Program Student Learning Outcomes

-Upon completion of this program, the student will be able to
+Upon completion of this program, the student will be able to do the following:

-• recognize the interconnectedness of local, national, and global issues.
+• Recognize the interconnectedness of local, national, and global issues.

-• summarize uniqueness of the region studied.
+• Summarize the uniqueness of the region studied.

-• apply communication skills when operating in a culture other than their own.
+• Apply communication skills when operating in a culture other than their own.

 International Awareness (minimum of 4 courses from different subjects):12